The Ultimate In Birding Tours

 Our Borneo: Sabah Pheasants & Sarawak birding tour commences at Kota Kinabalu, the provincial capital of Sabah.

-We will initially travel southwards from Kota Kinabalu to the Trus Madi region, where the much sought-after but until recently rarely-observed Bulwer’s Pheasant has taken to coming regularly to photo hides/blinds.
+Next, we will visit the Tambunan and Trus Madi areas where the much sought-after but until recently rarely-observed Bulwer’s Pheasant has taken to coming regularly to photo hides/blinds.
 Well, who knows how long this wonderful bird will continue to do so?
 Hopefully for years and years, but going quickly could be a good move.
 Many other birds visit the blinds in the area, including the shy, zany-looking Crested Partridge so it is quite an experience!

 Afterwards, we head towards the Sarawak border and visit Klias Peatswamp not far from Beaufort in search of several notable localised species such as Red-crowned Barbet, Hook-billed Bulbul, Grey-breasted Babbler and Scarlet-breasted Flowerpecker.
 From here we will cross the border into Sarawak and start our exciting venture into the interior highlands.